Words exchanged at school leads to drive-by shooting several hours later, police say

 MEMPHIS, Tenn. — An 18-year-old was arrested and charged after police say he was involved in a drive-by shooting following an incident at school.

-A woman called 911 on September 10 saying that her North Memphis home had been shot up by two of her daughter’s friends.
-She explained that earlier in the day words were reportedly exchanged between her daughter, another female, Christian Cathey and another male at Douglas High School.
+A woman called 911 on September 10 saying that her North Memphis home had been shot up by two of her daughter's friends.
+She explained that earlier in the day words were reportedly exchanged between her daughter, another female, Christian Cathey and another male at Douglass High School.

 Several hours later the two males allegedly pulled up to her home in a 2004 Ford Taurus and seven shots were fired.
 Three of the shots hit the house, police said.